DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 ﻿## Part 2 - Learning to Listen | Ch.
 13 - Show me

-The message came through Milo's monitoring system at 2:17 AM.
+Milo jerked awake at his desk, the side of his face numb where it had pressed against his keyboard.
+The clock showed 2:17 AM.
+Three empty coffee cups formed a defensive perimeter around his laptop.
+The apartment smelled like stale takeout and ozone from overworked electronics.

+Then he saw the readout.

 A resonance spike.
 Brief.
 Localized.
 Coming from somewhere called "CC" in official documents.

 Not the kind of fluctuation you'd get from ambient field drift.
 This was deliberate.
 Controlled.
-Like someone testing equipment.
+Like someone testing equipment or something.

+Milo's hands were shaking a little as he pulled up the historical data.
+The spike was three times stronger than anything he'd recorded before.
+And the signature...

+He stared at it, mouth dry.
+This wasn't background noise.
+This was *active inflection*.
+Controlled.
+Purposeful.
+Forty meters underground.

-Milo stared at the readout, debating whether to wake the others.
+He debated for maybe ten seconds whether to wake the others.
 It could be nothing.
 A sensor glitch.
 Interference from the tram system.

-But his instincts said otherwise.
+But his instincts—honed through months of paranoid monitoring—said otherwise.

-He sent the data to Jason and Lina.
-Added a single word: *"Anomaly."*
+His fingers felt clumsy as he encrypted the data packet.
+Sent it to Jason and Lina.
+Added a single word that felt inadequate for what he was seeing: *"Anomaly."*

+---

 The responses came within minutes.